jonbnewman/mobx-store-provider/docs/api/createStore.md

 ### Local state

-Using an alternative mechanism for local state creates inconsistent code within your application.
-This is less than ideal.

-Using _mobx-store-provider_, ad-hoc/local state is a snap.
+With _mobx-store-provider_ ad-hoc/local state is a snap.

 You can just define the model in the same `createStore` callback that instantiates it: